 Looking to the future we see new challenges ahead as changes in the welfare system impact on individuals, families and communities.
-The concerns of 20 years ago which prompted our formation still remain, albeit the context and environment has moved on.
+The concerns of over 20 years ago which prompted our formation still remain, albeit the context and environment has moved on.
 We want to be even better connected to the communities we serve in the North East.
 We want to continue to be responsive, innovative, enterprising and adaptable.
 We see an increasing importance of providing opportunities for volunteering in our work, to build capacity in individuals and communities.

 We take great pride in the impact we have made working to support and strengthen communities, addressing the causes and consequences of poverty and inequality.
 In Aberdeen and Aberdeenshire people have moved into their own homes, into jobs, have improved education, skills, health and quality of life.

 Their success is our success.

 In the last 22 years we have stayed focused on realising the vision set out by our founding partners:

 - providing a safe place to stay for young people who are homeless or at risk of homelessness